 Children have the opportunity to learn a wide range of instruments.
 This includes strings, brass, woodwind, guitar, piano and percussion orchestra.
 Parents are asked to fund the employment of specialist teachers form the music service if they would like their children to benefit from this teaching.

-School begins at 8:50am with registration, lessons start at 9:00am (with the exception of Wednesdays when we have a morning Assembly).
-Morning break is at 10:15 to 10:30 am.
+School begins at 8:50am with registration and lessons beginning promptly after that.
+Morning break is at 10:00 to 10:15 am.
 Lunch starts at 12 noon.
-Afternoon schools starts with registration at 1:00pm.
-We have a break in the afternoon from 2:00 to 2:15pm and school finishes at 3:30pm.
+Afternoon school starts with registration at 1:00pm with time for whole school mindfulness.
+We have a break in the afternoon from 2:00 to 2:15pm with school finishing at 3:30pm.
+We have clubs running most days until 4.30.